sseiber/lva-gateway/README.md

 This project includes scripts for building the Docker image and for initial project setup.

 ### To do
+* Object detector device should take a "list" of detector labels
 * Manage the "delete camera" flow
   - polling on the heath check to determine if still connected to the Hub
   - diagnose the Hub responses to get to the specific errors